-Okay, we all are a bit embarrassed when talking about poo, but lets be truthful we all do it.
+April is Bowel Cancer awareness month.
+So okay, we all are a bit embarrassed when talking about poo, but lets be truthful we all do it.
 Only some people have serious issues with their poo and they are too embarrassed to talk about it.
 Bowel Cancer is not something that only affects older people, and any changes to your bowel habits that go on longer than three weeks whatever age you are, you need to see a G.P.
 There are lots of reasons for a change of bowel habits and most are perfectly innocent, but sometimes it can be a sign of something more serious such as Crohn's Disease, or Ulcerative Colitis, as well as Bowel Cancer.
 In females there is a rare possibility a change of bowel habits can be for a gynecological reason such as endometriosis or even ovarian cancer.

 I see a lot of clients who present to me with IBS (Irritable Bowel Syndrome) and it is one of my favourite issues to treat because it responds very well to a change of diet, acupuncture, and / or hypnotherapy, however I am extremely careful and always check for red flags with the client before we start.
 These are;

 - Bleeding from the bottom or blood in your poo

 - A persistent change in bowel habit, especially going more often or loose stools